-This document is a testament to the fact that regardless of the size of the company or its industry, the private sector can contribute to the SDGs significantly.
-While the scale and scope of the SDGs is unprecedented, the fundamental ways in which businesses can contribute remains unchanged.
+This document is testament to the fact that regardless of the size of the company or its industry, the private sector can contribute to the SDGs significantly.
+While the scale and scope of the SDGs is unprecedented, the fundamental ways that business can contribute remains unchanged.